minecraft-cursed-legacy/Cursed-Legacy-API/README.md

 ```

 ## License
-This template is available under the MIT license.
+This API is available under the MIT license.
 Feel free to learn from it and incorporate it in your own projects.